-The Taxonomic profiling abundance table displays the names of the identified taxa (assemblies), along with their full taxonomy, a coverage estimate, the total amount of reads found in the sample that are associated with this taxon and the confidence score for the taxonomic assignment.
+The Taxonomic profiling abundance table displays the names of the identified taxa, along with their full taxonomy, a coverage estimate, and the number of reads found in the sample that are associated with this taxon.
+Note that the number of reads in the abundance table is not always equal to the number of reads mapping to the database as the number of reads given in the abundance table may be length adjusted, as explained above, and rounding errors may lead to small discrepancies.
+Furthermore, some reads may map across different Kingdoms in the reference database.
+Such reads are listed as mapping to the reference database, but they will not appear in an abundance table as no meaningful taxon can be assigned.
 The table can be visualized using the Stacked bar charts and Stacked area charts function, as well as the Sunburst charts.

 - Table view () (figure 6.9)

 The table displays the following columns:

 - Name: the name of the taxon, specified by the reference database or the NCBI taxonomy.
 If the name contains the text "(Unknown)", it indicates that this taxon corresponds to a higher-level node in the taxonomy, and that this node had a significant amount of reads associated to ancestor taxa that are present in the database but were disqualified.
 This indicates that there was some organism in the sample for which there is no exactly matching reference in the database, but is most likely closely related to this taxon.
 If the name does not contain the text "(Unknown)", it means that the sample contains this exact taxon, which is present in the database.

 - Taxonomy: the taxonomy of the taxon, as specified by the reference database.